Vinelab/api-manager/readme.md

 # API Manager

-API response formatter and handler for Laravel.
+A simple API response formatter and handler for Laravel.
+Beautify and unify your responses with the least effort possible.

 ## Install